-If we are getting the range of micronutrients we need, the body is more likely to keep on feasting on our own fat stores without reacting like there is a famine.
+If we are getting the range of micronutrients we need, the body is more likely to keep on feasting on our fat stores without thinking there is a famine.

 Bruce Ames’ Triage Theory suggests that if we are low in critical nutrients, the body will prioritise those nutrients for functions essential to short-term survival rather than longevity and preventing the diseases of ageing (e.g. cancer, heart disease, Parkinson’s, Alzheimer’s, etc.).

 “The triage theory posits that some functions of micronutrients (the approximately 40 essential vitamins, minerals, fatty acids, and amino acids) are restricted during shortage and that functions required for short-term survival take precedence over those that are less essential.
 Insidious changes accumulate as a consequence of restriction, which increases the risk of diseases of ageing.”

 So, while you might do OK with poor nutrition for a limited period, you will probably do better if we obtain an adequate amount of all the essential nutrients.
 Ideally, we would get these nutrients from whole foods which are more likely to contain all the non-essential but also beneficial vitamins and minerals that we don’t track.

 Nutrient Optimiser can help you identify foods and contain the nutrients that you need more of.
 Prioritising amino acids is usually unnecessary because maximising vitamins and minerals generally leads to more than adequate protein.

 Rather than just targeting the highest protein foods, a more optimal approach is to target the most satiating foods that also maximise your intake of the harder to find nutrients.

 The chart below shows the nutrient profile for these foods.
 While they contain heaps of non-starchy veggies to fill you up, they also provide plenty of protein to preserve your lean muscle.